geeksforsocialchange/gfsc-v3/content/blog/2021/enter-trans-dimension/index.md

 title: Enter...
 The Trans Dimension!
 ---

-{{<image transdimension.png "Promo artwork for The Trans Dimension.
+{{<image src="transdimension.png" alt="Promo artwork for The Trans Dimension.
 It's an illustration of outer space.
 The foreground has five figures of a range of ages, genders and abilities waving trans flags and reading books.
 The background has trans-shaped constellations, space worms, rockets, nebulas and planets.">}}

 Geeks for Social Change are thrilled to to announce _The Trans Dimension,_ an online community hub which will connect trans communities across the UK by collating news, events and services by and for trans people in one easy-to-reach place.